 Individuality was once the path to personal freedom — a way to lead life on your own terms.
 But the terms keep getting more and more specific, making us more and more isolated.
 Normcore seeks the freedom that comes with non-exclusivity.
 It finds liberation in being nothing special, and realizes that adaptability leads to belonging.
 Normcore is a path to a more peaceful life.— Youth Mode: A Report on Freedom.

-A few years lapsed, and Duncan and I discussed making a typeface together — him art-directing and me drawing.
+A few years later, Duncan and I discussed making a typeface together, with him art-directing and me drawing.
 I dug out National Plain to use as a starting point.
-For some reason I started working in a rather detached, mechanical manner.
-Any remaining traces of my fist in National were slowly and systematically erased.
-I wasn’t drawing in a “zen state”, but I certainly wasn’t actively thinking.
-I didn’t reference anything or cross-check like I normally do.
-I just… drew.
+I took a detached, mechanical approach, which was new for me: I wasn’t actively thinking; I didn’t reference anything or crosscheck like I normally would; I just… drew.
 It felt like making a sand mandala with grey sand.
-I didn’t think it would look like this — I’m not even sure I wanted it to.
-But this is how Untitled Sans took shape.
-This is what I got from starting with National and slowly erasing myself from it.
+I didn’t think it would look like this; I’m not even sure I wanted it to.
+But slowly, I erased any remaining traces of my “fist” in National — and Untitled Sans took shape.

-Duncan was very encouraging of the progress — but I was close to deleting the thing.
-So, as a bit of a joke, he tweeted a font ID request with image of the lowercase a to see what his followers would say.¹ Their guesses were quite revealing.
-Of course it’s an impossible task to identify an unreleased work in progress, but the reaction was informative.
-And, still, I was unconvinced Untitled Sans was a valid typeface.
+While Duncan was encouraging of my progress on the typeface, I was close to deleting it altogether.
+As a bit of a joke, he tweeted a font ID request with an image of the lowercase a to see what his followers would say.¹ (Their guesses were quite revealing; of course, it’s an impossible task to identify an unreleased work in progress.)

 And Fukasawa explains: